shayd42/JSON-API/JavaScript-Examples/README.md

-#JavaScript Sample Code
+#JavaScript Sample Code for Desktop

-There is sample code using the JSON API over WSS included in this release.
-The samples are fragments of code illustrative of the use of the API.
+There is sample code using the JSON API v3.1.4 over WSS included in this release.
+The samples are fragments of code illustrative of the use of the API on Windows and OS X. The APIs Nymi provides for Android and iOS not discussed here.

+* Clone the [GitHub repository Nymi/JSON-API-Example-Code](https://github.com/Nymi/JSON-API-Example-Code), which is the repository you're looking at now, and change directories into this directory.

-* If you haven't already, [download an SDK that includes the websocket server](https://www.nymi.com/dev).
+* If you haven't already, [download an SDK that includes the websocket server](https://www.nymi.com/dev) and unpack it into this directory.
+It will create and populate a subdirectory (`API-Mac-v3.1.4` or `API-Windows-v3.1.4`) that contains the executables and additional documentation [API-Mac-v3.1.4/general-documentation/index.html](API-Mac-v3.1.4/general-documentation/index.html) or [API-Windows-v3.1.4/general-documentation/index.html](API-Windows-v3.1.4/general-documentation/index.html) (depending on how you're reading this, one of those links might be clickable).

 * Make sure the [NAPI service is running (see below)](#running-the-napi-service).
-You can run the go and go-nymulator scripts provided in the sample app, however, they require the API executable to be in the same folder.
+You can run the go and go-nymulator scripts provided, however, they require the API executable to be in the API-Windows-v3.1.4 or API-Mac-v3.1.4 directory.

 * The sample code is intended to run in a browser.
 Currently Chrome and Firefox browsers are supported on both Windows and Mac.
 IE and Safari are not supported because of the way they restrict the use of self-signed SSL certs.